pennlabs/django-rest-live/docs/usage.md

 ```

 ## Subscribing to lists
-Being attached to a generic view with a `get_queryset()` method, you can also subscribe to updates for all instances
+Being attached to a generic view with a `get_queryset()` method, you can also subscribe to updates to a view's queryset.
-that would be returned from the view's `list` action.
 The subscription looks like this:

 ```json